aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 Kafka data service uses [Apache Kafka](https://kafka.apache.org/) as the communication channel.
 The data client sends the data request for sensor data on a pre-defined Kafka topic.
 The request includes the name of a Kafka response topic.
 The data service stages the response ROS bag(s) in the ROS bag store and responds with each ROS bag location on the Kafka response topic.

-The data client for Kafka data service is a standlone [Python application](a2d2/src/data_client.py) that runs on the desktop and is used in cojunction with [`rviz`](http://wiki.ros.org/rviz) visualization tool.
+The data client for Kafka data service is a standalone [Python application](a2d2/src/data_client.py) that runs on the desktop and is used in conjunction with [`rviz`](http://wiki.ros.org/rviz) visualization tool.
 The Python application plays back the response ROS bag files on the local ROS server on the desktop, and the `rviz` tool is used to visualize the playback.

 ![High-level system architecture](images/system-arch.jpeg)

-*High-level system architecture for the data service*
+*Figure 1.
+High-level system architecture for the data service*

 The data service runtime uses [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/).
 Raw sensor data store and ROS bag store can be configured to use [Amazon S3](https://aws.amazon.com/s3/), [Amazon FSx for Lustre](https://aws.amazon.com/fsx/), or [Amazon Elastic File System (EFS)](https://aws.amazon.com/efs/).
 Raw data manifest store uses [Amazon Redshift Serverless](https://aws.amazon.com/redshift/redshift-serverless/).
 The data processing workflow for building and loading the raw data manifest uses [AWS Batch](https://aws.amazon.com/batch/) with [Amazon Fargate](https://aws.amazon.com/fargate/), [AWS Step Functions](https://aws.amazon.com/step-functions/), and [Amazon Glue](https://aws.amazon.com/glue/).
 [Amazon Managed Streaming for Apache Kafka (MSK)](https://aws.amazon.com/msk/) provides the communication channel for the Kafka data service.